kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// Interceptors should observe and communicate through the EvictionRequest API to help with
 	// the graceful eviction of a target (e.g. termination of a pod).
 	//
-	// This field does not need to be set and is resolved when the EvictionRequest object is created
+	// This field must not be set upon creation.
+Instead, it is resolved when the EvictionRequest
-	// on admission.
-It can be populated from multiple sources:
+	// object is created upon admission.
+The field is populated from Pod's
-	// - Pod's .spec.evictionInterceptors
+	// .spec.evictionInterceptors.
 	//
 	// The maximum length of the interceptors list is 130.
 The number of interceptors is limited to
 	// 30 in the 9900-10099 interval and to 100 outside of this interval.